 - No recent or lingering emotional trauma or issues.

 - Currently feeling positive about life in general, not just feeling positive on the day of ingestion.

 - It is not advised to attempt poly-drug combinations unless the user has considerable experience with the psychedelic state.
 Cannabis, especially, is frequently reported to be the cause of bad trips when taken in conjunction with a hallucinogen.

-- It is a frequent mistake that some people make when they experience physiological discomfort for mental discomfort, which can then give them anxiety - do not trip if you are ill or if you have any physical or mental problem/discomfort/distraction.
+- It is a frequent mistake that some people make when they experience physiological discomfort as mental discomfort, which can then give them anxiety.
+Do not trip if you are ill or if you have any physical or mental problem/discomfort/distraction.

 - Availability of quiet room with dim lighting if sensory overload occurs.

 - You should feel completely comfortable with everyone you are tripping with.

 - If there are people who have not tripped before, there must be enough experienced people to look after them.

 While I am convinced that one of the great cosmic commands is "Enjoy," there are traps in using these substances purely for recreation.
 The first is that a person seeking the delights of the senses may find himself overwhelmed by the eruption of repressed unconscious material without knowing how to deal with it.
 Another danger is that constant pleasure-seeking without giving anything back to life can distort the personality and ultimately produce more discomfort.
 The safe, sure way to rewarding outcomes with psychedelics is through intelligent, well-informed use.